 - Username: For our example it is testusr

 - Password: the password

 - *Export table prefix: It is not mandatory, I used myxero_ for me to know which tables will be created inside the SQL database.

-If You have successfully connected all your data will automatically go from Any source to Azure MS SQL and that will happen for every new update that happens to that source.
-Blendo will get your data in certain intervals and send it to your SQL database.
+If You have successfully connected, all your data will automatically go from Any source to Azure MS SQL, and that will happen for every new update that happens to that source.
+Blendo will get your data at specified intervals and send it to your SQL database.

 - Step 1 (Azure): Connect Windows Azure Microsoft SQL Server